 You’re here because you need to know how to write wedding vows.
 Well, congratulations, friend, because after reading this blog, you’ll be ready!!!

 So you made the decision for you and your partner to write your own wedding vows, but now you’re stuck and need some help.
 It might seem like an overwhelming task, but writing your own wedding vows is so worth the effort.
 It’s a chance for you to tell your partner your version of your story.
 Vows are also great keepsakes to print out and frame so you can look back at them.
 Every little moment, every argument, every day and night that has passed by in your relationship has brought you to this very moment of writing your wedding vows.
 You are the keeper of what will be going into these vows, so don’t give up too fast.
 Everything you’ll be putting into your vows, you already know.
 You just need some guidance and encouragement.
 Once you are done reading this article, you are going to be ready to write your own wedding vows.
-We lay out tips for brainstorming, tips on on what to include and what not to include, how long your wedding vows should be, ideas for what to do with your vows once they are written (no, keeping them on your phone is not a good idea), and for those who are really stuck, there is a template you can use to make your own wedding vows.
+We lay out tips for brainstorming, tips on what to include and what not to include, how long your wedding vows should be, ideas for what to do with your vows once they are written (no, keeping them on your phone is not a good idea), and for those who are really stuck, there is a template you can use to make your own wedding vows.
 Let’s get started, we are going to teach you how to write wedding vows!